hyperledger-archives/indy-sdk/vcx/wrappers/node/README.md

 [instructions](https://github.com/hyperledger/indy-sdk/tree/master/experimental/plugins/postgres_storage) to
 compile postgres wallet plugin and startup local postgres docker container.

-Once yu have that ready, use these commands to start demo in postgres mode.
+Once you have that ready, use these commands to start demo in postgres mode.
 ```
 npm run demo:faber:pg
 ```